 - show awareness and understanding of the theory associated with the impact of residential and direct experiences out-of-doors on the personal and social development of young people and other participants.

-The dissertation is a major investigation that demands a high level of individual application and commitment to research and enquiry.
-It offers opportunities to identify and examine a topic which greatly interests you and can play a considerable role in your professional development.
-The dissertation involves a critical interrogation of the relationship between professional practice and academic theory, and the design, ethics and interpretation of research.
+The dissertation/applied project is a major investigation that demands a high level of individual application and commitment to research and enquiry.
+Both pathways offer opportunities to identify and examine a topic which greatly interests you and can play a considerable role in your professional development.
+The dissertation and applied project involve a critical interrogation of the relationship between professional practice and academic theory, and the design, ethics and interpretation of research.

-Each participant will submit a refined proposal which should specify a research question, or a set of related research questions, and justify its theoretical significance and professional relevance.
+Each student will present a poster submit a draft research proposal which should specify a research question, or a set of related research questions, and justify its theoretical significance and professional relevance.
 It should include a critical review of the relevant literature and propose an appropriate strategy for collecting data.
 The likely trustworthiness of the data should be discussed along with any ethical considerations.
-There should be a plan and timetable for collecting data and writing up the dissertation.
+There should be a plan and timetable for collecting data and writing up the dissertation/applied project.

-This programme starts on 1st September or the closest weekday to 1st September.
+This programme starts on the 1st September or the closest Monday to 1st September.
 Note that this is usually about two weeks earlier than the rest of the University.

-An indicative calendar is included here to note the block style teaching for the Outdoor Education, Outdoor Environmental & Sustainability Education, and Learning for Sustainability programmes.
-Please note calendar dates remain indicative only until the note at the beginning of the academic year is removed.
+An indicative calendar is included below to note the block style teaching for the Outdoor Education, Outdoor Environmental & Sustainability Education, and Learning for Sustainability programmes.
+Please note calendar dates remain indicative only until the note at the beginning of the academic year is changed to indicate confirmed timetable.